A. Testimony to Samuel’s integrity.

 i.
 “It is generally agreed that these words intimate [imply] that Samuel had deprived them of their public employ, and reduced them to a level with the common people.”
 (Clarke)

 d.
 I have walked before you from my childhood to this day: Samuel remembered his humble beginnings as a child, dedicated to the LORD and serving Israel and the LORD at the tabernacle (1 Samuel 2:18, 3:1).

 i.
 I have walked before you is not the idea “I have been on display before you.”
 Instead, it is the idea of a shepherd walking before his flock, leading it on.
 Samuel was a godly leader and shepherd for Israel these many years.

 e.
-Witness against me before the LORD: Samuel reminded them that he had not defrauded or oppressed or been corrupt in anyway.
+Witness against me before the LORD: Samuel reminded them that he had not cheated or oppressed or been corrupt in any way.
 He simply challenged the nation: “If I have wronged you or been corrupt, come forward now and declare it.”

 f.
 I will restore it: It seems as if Samuel meant, “I may have wronged someone without knowing it.
 If that is the case, state it now, so I can make it right.
 I don’t want to leave any unfinished business.”
 This testified to Samuel’s humble heart.

 2. (4-5) Israel affirms the blameless leadership of Samuel.